Number of Campers:

 Step 3: Wrap-up

-Either in a room or around a campfire, the staff members who have led the activity lead a wrapup discussion that reviews key points covered during the Gadna training and stresses the personal nature of the storytelling that has transpired and links to the bigger messages about Israeli life, the role of the IDF, the values of the IDF and how Israeli teens view their commitment to military service. his wrapup should acknowledge that this part of Israeli life is very different from typical American middle school and high school reality, but by trying to understand it campers can strengthen their understanding of, and connection to, Israel.
+Either in a room or around a campfire, the staff members who have led the activity lead a wrap-up discussion that reviews key points covered during the Gadna training and stresses the personal nature of the storytelling that has transpired and links to the bigger messages about Israeli life, the role of the IDF, the values of the IDF, and how Israeli teens view their commitment to military service.
+His/her wrapup should acknowledge that this part of Israeli life is very different from typical American middle school and high school reality, but by trying to understand it campers can strengthen their understanding of, and connection to, Israel.

 If this was an evening activity the program ends with nighttime announcements and campers head back to their cabins.

-This activity can be supplemented with additional information about the pre-State defense organizations Haganah, Etzel and Lehi.
+This activity can be supplemented with additional information about the pre-State defense organizations Haganah, Etzel, and Lehi.

 If this activity is planned as an evening program, the gadna training begins when it is still light outside.
 By the end of the training, campers can gather around a campfire where the Israeli staff members can teach some army slang and review the messages they conveyed throughout the program.